HarshKapadia2/networking/ssh.md

 ### Subsequent Encrypted Communication

+-   After this, all the communication between the client and server are encrypted.
+(Thus data payload is not visible in the encrypted packets that Wireshark captures.)
+-   The client authenticates itself to the server here. (`SSH_MSG_USERAUTH_REQUEST`)
+    -   The client authenticates itself during this encrypted communication phase rather than before so that it is able to securely transmit passwords and other sensitive data to the server securely.
+    -   The client has different [authentication methods](#authentication-methods) that it can choose from.
 -   What can be interesting about packets of information that are encrypted?
-Well, SSH does something clever here.
+Well, SSH does something clever here and a similar behaviour is observed in Telnet as well.
 -   After connection with the remote instance, one's intuition expects that SSH sends the user-typed command to the remote instance after the <kbd>Enter</kbd> key is hit, but SSH actually sends a request to the remote instance every time the user hits a key on their keyboard.
 The remote instance acknowledges the receipt of the keystroke, checks what happens when that keystroke is executed on the terminal and sends back the action to the client.
 The client then displays whatever the remote instance responds with, on the user-facing terminal.
     -   Why send every keystroke to the remote instance?
 This might not make sense for commands such as `ls` (because they can be communicated to the remote instance after the <kbd>Enter</kbd> key is hit), but imagine using something like the [Vim editor](https://www.vim.org) which requires the use of the <kbd>Esc</kbd> key to do certain actions.
 One does not hit the <kbd>Enter</kbd> key after the <kbd>Esc</kbd> key as that might mean something else to the program, so communicating every keystroke and getting back the reaction of that keystroke is necessary.
     -   Article: [SSH uses four TCP segments for each character you type](http://blog.hyfather.com/blog/2013/04/18/ssh-uses-four-tcp-segments-for-each-character)